daniel-munro/ratgtex-pipeline/README.md

 # partition should be e.g. "--partition=gpu"
 ```

-You will then find resources specified for some of the snakemake rules, which are plugged into this command and automatically submitted as cluster jobs.
+Resources are specified for some of the snakemake rules, which are plugged into this command and automatically submitted as cluster jobs.

-## Input files
+On TSCC, which uses TORQUE scheduling, the jobs run in the default conda environment rather than the one that is active when executing snakemake.
+So if you want to use an environment other than `base`, e.g. `ratgtex`, add `conda activate ratgtex` to the end of your `~/.bashrc` file.
+This is just a workaround since it affects which environment loads on login too, and must be modified if you want to run jobs for another project.
+Let me know if you find a way to either specify the environment in the Snakefile or snakemake command, or always run jobs using the active environment.

+### Pan-tissue input files

-I'll provide reference files too big for this repo in `tscc:/home/dmunro/ratgtex`
+I'll provide reference files too big for this repo in `tscc:/home/dmunro/ratgtex`, which you can copy or make symbolic links to.

+#### `Rattus_norvegicus.Rnor_6.0.dna.toplevel.{dict,fa,fa.fai}`

+Rat genome files.

+#### `ref/Rattus_norvegicus.Rnor_6.0.99.gtf`

+Gene annotations.

-### `geno/ratgtex.vcf.gz`
+#### `geno/ratgtex.vcf.gz`

 This is the merge of genotypes from all rats across tissues.
 This is done to unify the format of original genotypes, and because the portal expects a single set of SNPs, even if some tissues don't have genotypes for some SNPs.
+If this file doesn't include all the rats for a new tissue dataset, they will have to be added to it before running the pipeline.

-### `geno/founders.vcf.gz`
+#### `geno/founders.vcf.gz`

 These are the genotypes for the eight HS rat founder strains.
 They are used to calculate genotype covariates.

-### `geno/sim_to_founders.txt`
+### Dataset-specific input files

-These similarities to each founder strains are used as covariates.
-If this file exists already and new rats are added to `ratgtex.vcf.gz` for the new tissue, this file must be regenerated using `Snakefile`.

-### FASTQ files
+#### FASTQ files

 The FASTQ files can be in any accessible location.
 Currently only single-read RNA-Seq is implemented, but paired-end will also be supported soon.

-### `{tissue}/fastq_map.txt`
+#### `{tissue}/fastq_map.txt`

-A tab-delimited file with no header containing FASTQ file names and the rat IDs they correspond to.
-If multiple files map to the same ID, reads from all those files will be aligned into one BAM file.
-The file names can be absolute or relative paths in relation to this directory, and/or `Snakefile` can be edited to specify the path to the files.
+A tab-delimited file with no header containing the paths to each FASTQ file and the rat IDs they correspond to.
+If multiple files map to the same ID, reads from those files will be aligned into one BAM file.
+You can use the `fastq_path` parameter in `config.yaml` to specify the encompassing directory as an absolute or relative path.
+That way `fastq_map.txt` can just contain the remainder of the path to each file (including any subdirectories as necessary).

-### `{tissue}/rat_ids.txt`
+#### `{tissue}/rat_ids.txt`

 A file listing the rat IDs for the dataset, one per line.